GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 - `restricted.googleapis.com`
 - `gcp.example.com` (used as a placeholder)

-From cloud, the `example.com` domain (used as a placeholder) is forwarded to on-prem.
+From the cloud, the `example.com` domain (used as a placeholder) is forwarded to on-prem.

 This configuration is battle-tested, and flexible enough to lend itself to simple modifications without subverting its design, for example by forwarding and peering root zones to bypass Cloud DNS external resolution.